DurhamARC/classroom-abm/README.md

 To use Black as a Git hook on all commits run `pre-commit install` from the root of the repository.

-Add new depencies to environment.yml.
+Add new dependencies to environment.yml.
 Then execute `conda-lock` from the root of the repository.
 This will create lock files for osx, linux and windows which we store in the conda\_locks/ directory to minimise clutter:

 ```
 conda-lock --filename-template conda_locks/conda-{platform}.lock